Fabian-0000/PhotoTool/README.md

 # PhotoTool

+## Important
+This project is made for Windows and therefore only works there.

 ## Dependencies
 To install the required packages, run ```pip install -r requirements.txt``` or create a virtual environment.
 <br>It includes pdf2image, Pillow, pypdf, screeninfo, pywin32, pynput and watchdog.
 Newer versions than listed in the file may work, but there is no guarantee.